grapa-dev/grapa/README.md

 myDone:{"input":{"a":1,"b":2,"c":3},"result":{"input":{"a":1,"b":2,"c":3}}}
 ```

 The input parameter is passed to both the run op and done op.
-The done op also recieves any output from the run op.
+The done op also receives any output from the run op.

 #### stop()
-Stopes the thread.
+Stops the thread.

 #### started()
-Inicates the running state of the thread.
+Indicates the running state of the thread.

 #### suspend()
 Suspends the thread.
 If the thread is processing a queue and the queue is empty, put the thread in suspend mode.
 Than after pushing data onto the queue, call resume to have the thread resume processing.